We need better social science to work closer with farmers and land managers – many of whom are conservationists.

 The pressures on farmers today are immense.
 Working out how farmers think is a seriously ignored matter and requires us to come closer together to work on common ground issues.
-Alas, there is still too much fear around being seen to agree with whom our tribal instincts perceive to be our opponents – Bayer and FoE together for pollinators, NFU and rewilders for uplands.
+Alas, there is still too much fear around being seen to agree with whom our tribal instincts perceive to be our opponents – Bayer and FoE in common for pollinators, NFU and rewilders working for uplands.

 “When it comes to conservation, we’ve all got a shiny breastplate to remove.”